Pasquali-lab/UMI4Cats/README.md

 ## Installation

-Install the development version from github using `BiocManager`:
+You can install the latest release of `UMI4Cats` from Bioconductor:

     if (!requireNamespace("BiocManager", quietly = TRUE))
         install.packages("BiocManager")

+    BiocManager::install("UMI4Cats")

+If you want to test the development version, you can install it from the github repository:

     BiocManager::install("Pasquali-lab/UMI4Cats")

 Now you can load the package using `library(UMI4Cats)`.